STARInformatics/beacon-aggregator/README.md

 # Docker Deployment of KBA

 KBA is typically run within a **Docker** container when the application is run on a Linux server or virtual machine.
 Some preparation is required.

+The following steps also assume that you have already run the *gradle clean build* on the project (see above) from within the */opt/kba/beacon-aggregator* directory of your server) to generate the requisite JAR file for Docker to use.

 ## Installation of Docker